(updated on 3/24/2017)

 - Testosterone injections are used to push your protein synthesis to its limits.
 If you are a woman, or already have high serum testosterone, you may not need testosterone shots at all.
 Please consult your doctor about this.

 - Insulin is my latest addition to the protocol.
-When you use corticosteroids, there is usually no way for your glucose level to be in the normal range, therefore you need to get extra medications.
-Since I started insulin shots, my fasciculations literally stopped.
-Please read the above article about insulin for further detail.
+When you use high dose corticosteroids, there is usually no way for your glucose level to be in the normal range.

-This is the list of people for whom my protocol or a similar version of it has worked
+This is the list of people for whom my protocol or a similar protocol has worked

 Louis Sawain’s wife